 You have time to monitor your cat without rushing straight to the vet.
 But book an appointment if your cat vomits more than once or twice or your pet shows other concerning signs.

 What Does the Color of Cat Vomit Mean?

 The color of your feline’s vomit may be affected by what they ate, or it could be a sign of what might be wrong with your cat.

 Red or Pink

-Cat vomit in red or pink might contain fresh blood.
+Cat vomit that is red or pink might contain fresh blood.
 If your cat vomits blood, this should be considered a medical crisis, even though it could also indicate a minor injury.
 Of course, some cat food can also lead to red or pink vomit, depending on the contents of the food and its dyes.

 Brown or Yellow

 Cat vomit that is yellow or brown may indicate the presence of bile.
 Bile can indicate an empty stomach if your cat has already cleared its stomach or if it hasn’t been eating.

 Clear cat vomit may be water, but it could also be stomach juices.
 The first thing you should do is monitor your pet’s eating and drinking habits.
 If your cat drinks more than usual or isn’t eating much, you should seek specialized help.